braindotai/Deep-Learning-Scratch-Arena/README.md

 ## Future plans?

-More scratch implementations like autoencoders, generative adversarial networks, variational autoencoder..... are comping soon.
+More scratch implementations like autoencoders, generative adversarial networks, variational autoencoder..... are coming soon.
 Also scratch implentations in Pytorch and Tensorflow are on their way.